urlbox/urlbox-dotnet/README.md

 }
 ```

-If you use the above with your own keys, it should look something like this:
+If you use the above with your own keys, it will give you back an object with a `renderUrl`.
+Makeing a GET to that renderUrl will give you back a PNG back like this:

 ![](./images/urlbox-png.png)